Main Office: Bldg 39, A Level | 202.274.6200 | 202.274.7445

 Office of the Registrar

-Registration information and other relevant class announcements are published in the schedule of classes printed for each semester or term and is available on the University’s website at www.udc.edu.
-For detailed registration information for Continuing Students click here.
-Only students officially enrolled may attend classes and receive academic credit for instruction.
+Registration information and other relevant announcements are published in the Course Guide for each semester or term and is available on the University’s website at http://www.udc.edu/registrar/course_catalog.
+Any questions about course offerings, should be addressed with the school of that particular course.

 Student Identification Cards

 New students are issued an identification card at the time of their initial registration.
 This ID card is required for access to all University services and must be presented on request to University security personnel in University buildings.
 Replacement ID cards are available upon payment of the requisite fee and proof of registration for the current academic term.
 The Office of Public Safety issues Student Identification Cards.